The Perfect Loaf

 Portioning out sourdough starter discard sugar cookie dough.
 Photo by Rebecca Firkser.

-Unlike many sourdough recipes, these cookies don’t rely on discard for lift, which can take hours.
+Unlike many sourdough recipes, these cookies (like my oatmeal raisin cookies) don’t rely on discard for lift, which can take hours.
 And unlike many cookie recipes, this dough doesn’t need to rest in the fridge overnight.
 This means the dough comes together in about 30 minutes, and then you’re ready to bake.
 In fact, with such a minimal list of ingredients, most home bakers should be prepared to put together a batch right now.
 This just might become your new favorite sourdough discard and sugar cookie recipe.

 The Perfect Loaf Sourdough Starter Illustration